-Hal Hamilton founded and co-directs the Sustainable Food Lab.
+Hal Hamilton founded and co-directed the Sustainable Food Lab for fifteen years.
+Hal continues to contribute his vast leadership skills and experience as a Senior Advisor to the Food Lab.
 Hal helps lead projects on water and crop diversification, as well as occasional supplier summits and strategic planning initiatives.
 He is an adviser to organizations and coach to people whose jobs involve sustainability.
 He is also a co-founder and faculty of the Academy for Systemic Change.

 Hal’s career began as a commercial dairy farmer in Kentucky, and one of his early awards was being named Master Conservationist.
 While in Kentucky he led the development of the first formal alliance among tobacco farmers and public health organizations, an alliance that paved the way for hundreds of millions of dollars of tobacco settlement funds to be invested in rural communities in the upper south.
 He has founded and directed rural development and leadership organizations, and was the executive director of the Sustainability Institute founded by Donella Meadows.